eformsignen/eformsignen.github.io/help/chapter4.rst

    .. note::

-      Click each step shown on the top bar displays the screen for each step.
+      Clicking each step shown on the top bar displays the screen for each step.
 You can set the workflow, permission, etc. Make sure to configure the settings before you finish creating a document.